bravetechnologycoop/BraveSensor/README.md

 ## Environment Variables

 For local development, we use .env files to set environment variables.
-To set one of these up, fill in the values in the .env.example and change it's name to `.env`.
+To set one of these up, copy the `.env.example` and rename it to `.env`, and fill in the values as appropriate.

 ## Database Setup

-You will need to populate the .env file with connection parameters for both redis and Postgresql.
+You will need to populate the `.env` file with connection parameters for both redis and Postgresql.
 If you are using a local database you will also need to setup the database schema.

 To do this, cd into the BraveSensor-Server directory and run the following command